chrisnieves60/CSC225-Final/README.md

 Hi professor!
 To run this code, follow these instructions.

-step1: clone the project
+step1: Download the Zip file to your desktop

-step2: cd csc225-Midterm
+step2: cd into the folder (csc225-Midterm-main)

 step3: run "npm install" on the project